telemetry-js/collector-incidental/README.md

 This will publish one single value at every ping, reducing the values you recorded between two pings.
 Here, the first ping will lead to a metric being emitted with value 1000 (the maximum of 500 and 1000).
 Note that the internal state of the maximum value resets after a ping.

-The emitted metrics get a relevant `.statistic` property which publishers like `telemetry-publisher-appoptics` use to control server-side rollup behavior (when it's aggregating values into a lower resolution a.k.a. higher interval).
+The emitted metrics get a relevant `.statistic` property which publishers like [`publisher-appoptics`](https://github.com/telemetry-js/publisher-appoptics) use to control server-side rollup behavior (when it's aggregating values into a lower resolution a.k.a. higher interval).

 ## API